Hang gliding 1974 part 3

-Roger Platt, who previously manufactured surf boards, and Pete Jordan subsequently started manufacturing hang gliders and harnesses under the name Kestrel Kites, in Poole.
+Roger previously manufactured surf boards.
+In keeping with the ‘surfing model’ of early southern California hang gliding, wittingly or otherwise, together with Pete J, he started manufacturing hang gliders and harnesses under the name Kestrel Kites in Poole.

 Technical: Roger is clearly experiencing difficulty in getting the glider nose-down enough to gain adequate airspeed.
 The large amount of billow undoubtedly caused a forward center of lift, which would account for that.
 All these gliders seemed prone to lurching to one side or the other as a result of turbulence.
 That might be because of the pointed wing tips: Some years later, Rollin Klingberg discovered that the ‘stickiness’ of air molecules (so-called Reynolds number) causes airfoils of short chord — such as those at the tip of a standard Rogallo — (at the short spans and low airspeeds of hang gliders) to stall at a comparatively low angle of attack.
 It seems to me that could affect standard Rogallos even with their huge washout (wing twist).
 When batten-supported tip roach was introduced the following year, gliders so equipped seemed to me much better behaved (as well as being more efficient).